-3.2.4.
-Step 4: Defining the relationship of sub-user services
+Step 4: Define the relationship of user sub-services

 The sub-user services each represent the operation of an active directory service.
 For users to have access to information system resources (mail, network shares, etc.), at least one of the two user sub-services must be functional.
 They therefore have a "degrading" relationship with the top level user service.
 If one of the two sub-user services is out of order, then the Directory user service will be in degraded status based on this rule:

 On the other hand, if the two sub-user services are in out of use status then the following rule applies:

 With these rules we can model the redundancy and operation of any business application.